goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 ### Additional configuration options with Redirect URIs

-When using an OAuth 2.0 provider in authentik, the OP must validate against an allow list.
-An authentik admin can configure this allow list in the **Redirect URI** field on the Provider.
+When using an OAuth 2.0 provider in authentik, the OP must validate the provided redirect URI by the RP.
+An authentik admin can configure a list in the **Redirect URI** field on the Provider.

 When you create a new OAuth 2.0 provider and app in authentik and you leave the **Redirect URI** field empty, then the first time a user opens that app, authentik uses that URL as the saved redirect URL.

 For advanced use cases, an authentik admin can use regular expressions (regex) instead of a redirect URL.
 For example, if you want to list 10 diff applications, instead of listing all ten you can create an expression with wildcards.
 Be aware, when using regex, that authetnik uses a dot as a separator in the URL, but in regex a dot means "one of any character", a wildcard.
 So you should escape the dot to prevent its interpration as a wildcard.

-## OAuth2 flows and grant types
+## OAuth 2.0 flows and grant types

-There are three general "use case" categories of OAuth2 flows and grants:
+There are three general flows of OAuth 2.0:

--   Web-based application authorization (Authorization, Implicit, Refresh token)
+1. Web-based application authorization (Authorization code, Implicit, Refresh token)
--   Client_credentials (M2M)
--   Device_code
+2. Client credentials (Machine-to-machine)
+3. Device code

+Additionally, the [Refresh token](#refresh-token-grant) (grant type) is optionally used with any of the above flows, as well as the client credentials and device code flows.

-### Category 1: Web-based application authorization
+### 1: Web-based application authorization

-The flows and grant types used in the category are those used for a typical authorization process, with a user and an application:
+The flows and grant types used in this case are those used for a typical authorization process, with a user and an application:

--   the _Authorization code_ flow and grant type
+-   _Authorization code_ grant type
--   the _Implicit_ flow and grant type (legacy)
+-   _Implicit_ grant type (legacy)
--   the _Refresh token_ flow and grant type
+-   _Hybrid_ grant type

-#### Authorization code flow
+#### Authorization code

-The authorization code flow is for environments with both a Client and a application server, where the back and forth happens between the client and an app server (the logic lives on app server).
+The authorization code is for environments with both a Client and a application server, where the back and forth happens between the client and an app server (the logic lives on app server).
 The RP needs to authorise itself to the OP.
 Clint ID (public, identifies which app is talking to it) and client secret (the password) that the RP uses to authenticate.

 If you configure authentik to use "Offline access" then during the initial auth the OP sends two tokens, an access token (short-lived, hours, can be customised) and a refresh token (typically longer validity, days or infinite).
 The RP (the app) saves both tokens.
 When the access token is about to expire, the RP sends the saved refresh token back to the OP, and requests a new access token.
 When the refresh token itself is about to expire, the RP can also ask for a new refresh token.
 This can all happen without user interaction if you configured the offline access.